diafygi/gethttpsforfree/README.md

 ### Step 1: Account Info

-First, the ACME protocol requires you register a public key and contact information so you can sign all the requests you make to the API.
-In this step, you need to put in an email and a public key.
+First, the ACME protocol requires you register a public key so you can sign all the requests you make to the API.
+In this step, you need to put in a public key.
 The javascript for this section then converts the public key to a JSON Web Key ([JWK](https://tools.ietf.org/html/rfc7517)).
-NOTE: currently only RSA 2048 and 4096 bit public keys are accepted by Let's Encrypt.

 So if you paste it in this public key:
 ```